ThomasDev-de/jquery-bs-select-2-dropdown/README.md

   dropStart: false, // shows the menu on the left
   dropEnd: false, // shows the menu on the right
   dropCenter: false, // shows the menu centered
+  dropHeaderClass: 'secondary', // If option groups are present, the background class of the heading is set here.
   search: true, // adds a search function to the menu
   darkMenu: false, // shows the menu in darkstyle
   menuPreHtml: null, // shows a text in the menu before the selection